machilan1/ws/README.md

 - Apply migrations in an incorrect order and database schema get messed up.
 - Unknowingly delete Docker volume and all data and schemas are gone.

-So if anything goes wrong please execute the following command in cli.
+So if there's any problem related to the database, please execute the following commands in cli.

 > `docker-compose down --volumes`
 > `docker-compose up`